 - PEFC Irish Forest Certification Standard (Endorsed December 2011, Revised 2014)

 The 3rd Edition of the PEFC Irish Forest Certification Standard underwent 60-day Public Consultation until 29th August 2021.

 The Irish Forest Certification Standard has been submitted to PEFC for assessment.
-The public consultation, which is your chance to give your feedback on this revised standard, will run from 12 December 2022 to 9 February 2023.
+Public consultation on this revised standard was undertaken between 12 December 2022 and 9 February 2023.

 See also www.pefc.ie for further information on PEFC Ireland.

 In the absence of a registered Irish Standard Development Group, Soil Association Certification were tasked with the adaptation of the International Standard for local conditions in Ireland.
 Between November 2021 and June 2022, two stakeholder consultation excercises were undertaken, through an independent consultant who acted as intermediary between stakeholders, before being submitted to the International Body for review.
 A final opportunity to comment was provided to participating stakeholders in March 2023.
 This revised standard is currently pending.

 Both forest certification schemes aim to ensure that:

 - The Law is being adhered to

 - Health & safety standards are being met